 How Long Does Pico de Gallo Last?

-Stored in an airtight container in the fridge, pico de gallo can be kept in the fridge for up to two days.
+Store this in an airtight container in the fridge for up to two days.

 Note that after a while, the tomatoes get a bit mushy and the cilantro can wilt.

 What Can I Use Pico de Gallo For?